blastbeng/freqtrade_custom/README.md

 I made this repo to make freqtrade works on my old UDOO X86, which doesn't support AVX instructions.
 Also polar wasn't working so I removed it from the Docker image.

+EDIT: there is a version of polar working on old CPUs, I have updated the dockerfile with this instruction:

+    RUN pip install --user --no-cache-dir polars-lts-cpu

 To make this work you need to build tensorflow by yourself and place it in the root dir of this project.
 Then rename the tensorflow wheel filename inside the root Dockerfile.